akhateeb22/devops-task/IMPLEMENTATION_NOTES.md

-# DevOps Assignment – Developer Notes
+# DevOps Assignment – DevOps Notes

 This document complements the original Formlabs assignment README.
 It explains how I approached the task, my technology choices, and how